 - Aquaponics can eliminate soil-borne diseases in your herbs.

-- Aquaponics eliminates the use of pesticides and fertilizers, so your herbs are organic.
+- Aquaponics eliminate the use of pesticides and fertilizers, so your herbs are organic.

-- Aquaponics uses less water than other methods of growing plants.
+- Aquaponics use less water than other methods of growing plants.

 Considerations for Growing Herbs in Aquaponics